mjw56/intro-to-react/topics/what-makes-react-special/PITCHME.md

 ### React is only the view layer

-- React only defines how it renders on the browser |
-- Other frameworks actually define how you handle data |
+- React components are just functions that accept input and return UI output (JSX is sugar on top of JavaScript functions to make them look like HTML)
+- React components can internally have their own state, but it's opt-in for every component

 +++

 ### React uses a virtual DOM

-- React maintains its own copy of the DOM |
+- React maintains its own copy of the DOM in JavaScript |
 - Only changes are sent to the browser to be updated |
+- Calling setState in a component, it only re-renders from component called and all children recursively

 +++